-1.Children in public care are those who are in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (as defined in Section 22 of the Children Act 1989) at the time of making an application to a school.
-In South Gloucestershire, these children are referred to as children in public care.

-Children previously in public care are those who were looked after, but ceased to be so because they were adopted1 (or became subject to a residence order2 or special guardianship order3).

-- Documentation will need to be provided to South Gloucestershire Council as proof of care status. - 1.
-Under the terms of the Adoption Act 1976 and the Adoption and Children's Act 2002. - 2.
-Under the terms of the Children Act 1989 and Children and Families Act 2014. - 3.
-Section 14A of the Children Act 1989. - 2.
-Local siblings: In South Gloucestershire children are defined as local siblings if: - they live within the APR; or, - where there is no APR, local siblings will be deemed to be those living up to a maximum of two miles from school by straight line measurement; or, - where the distance is over two miles but the school is still the nearest school the older sibling is already in attendance at the preferred school and will be in attendance in September 2018 (statutory school age only)
+- Children in public care are those who are in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (as defined in Section 22 of the Children Act 1989) at the time of making an application to a school.
+In South Gloucestershire, these children are referred to as children in public care. - Children previously in public care are those who were looked after, but ceased to be so because they were adopted1 (or became subject to a residence order2 or special guardianship order3), and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - Documentation will need to be provided to South Gloucestershire Council as proof of care status. - Under the terms of the Adoption Act 1976 and the Adoption and Children's Act 2002. - Under the terms of the Children Act 1989 and Children and Families Act 2014. - Section 14A of the Children Act 1989. - 2.
+Local siblings: Children are defined as local siblings if: - they live within the APR; or, - where there is no APR, local siblings will be deemed to be those living up to a maximum of two miles from school by straight line measurement; or, - where the distance is over two miles but the school is still the nearest school AND - they are full or half brother or sister; or - they are adoptive brother or sister; or - they are children of the same household AND - the older sibling is already in attendance at the preferred school and will be in attendance in September 2023 (statutory school age only)